harshavardan1403/esp32-attendanceSystem/README.md

 # esp32-attendanceSystem

 This project demonstrates fingerprint recognition using the Adafruit Fingerprint sensor and ESP32-CAM module.
 The program allows users to enroll fingerprints, store them on an SD card, and search for enrolled fingerprints.
 Additionally, it connects to a PHP server to retrieve names associated with registered roll numbers.
+This works as a simple attendance system.
+The coise of ESP 32 cam module was made to involve develop a face recognisiton system in the future.

 ## Requirements